 Step 1: Bring wire behind thermometer and plug into bottom of thermometer being careful to insert it into the correct slots.
+You will not get any readings from the probe if the wire is installed backwards.

 Attaching the Loading Chute